jsiegenthaler/hueget/README.md

 This is my first ever API javascript program, so if you see any way it can be improved, I'd be happy to receive your suggestions.

-If you like this plugin, consider buying me a coffee!<br>
+If you like this tool, consider buying me a coffee!<br>
 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>

 # Installing hueget